jramkiss/jramkiss.github.io/_posts/_post_ideas.md

 summary: Bullet points of ideas for future posts.
 ---

+### Inferring Clusters with Dirichlet Processes
+- Implement a dirichlet process clustering model with MNIST
+- Explain what Dirichlet processes are
+- Can use MNIST with 10 classes, and less than 10 classes and see how it works

+### Interesting Relationships between Probability distributions
+- Binomial and beta, multinomial and whatever is its corresponding continuous distribution

 ### Online Learning with Bayesian Methods
 - Read this paper: https://www.ki.tu-berlin.de/fileadmin/fg135/publikationen/opper/Op98b.pdf
 - Implement a simple model with online learning and compare the time and accuracy to a model where we re-estimate using the entire dataset everytime we get new data.